tmpfs/ttycolor/README.md

 }
 ```

-If you need to format a particular parameter, declare a `params` object with the given index and assign a function that returns an ansi instanace, for example:
+If you need to format a particular parameter, declare a `params` object with the given index and assign a function that returns an ansi instance, for example:

 ```javascript
 {